Feasibility and stability in large Lotka Volterra systems with interaction structure: Introduction

-The eigenvalue distribution of $A$ is uniform across a circle in the complex plane, centered on $(-1,0)$ and with radius $\sigma \sqrt{ n C}$ as $n\to\infty$~\cite{wigner_1958, may1972will, tao_vu_krishnapur_2010}.
 Thus the stability criterion for Eq.~(\ref{maymodel}) is $\sigma\sqrt{nC}<1$ (see Fig.~1(a)).
 This suggests that more diverse ecosystems with more interspecific interactions are less likely to be stable for a given variance in interaction strength.